AIcrowd/neurips2019_disentanglement_challenge_starter_kit/README.md

 ```
 conda env export --no-build > environment.yml

+# It might make sense here to remove the requirements.txt here to avoid confusion as environment.yml takes precedence over requirements.txt
 ```

 This `environment.yml` file will be used to recreate the `conda environment`.
 This repository includes an example `environment.yml`